Clinical-Genomics/BALSAMIC/docs/snakemake_etiquette.rst

 **Descriptions**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **rulename**: Rule name briefly should outline the program and functions utilized inside the rule.
-The word length shouldnt exceed more than 3 or 4 words.
+Each word is seperated by a underscore ``_``.
+First word is the bioinformatic tool or script's name.
+The following words describe subcommand within that bioinformatic tool and then followed by workflow specific description.
+The word length shouldn't exceed more than 3 or 4 words.
 Make sure rule names are updated within ``config/cluster.json`` and it is all lowercase.
 Examples: `picard_collecthsmetrics_umi`, `bcftools_query_calculateAFtable_umi`

 **input**: